The town of Wisconsin Dells, Wisconsin, has long been equated with being the water park capital of the USA.

 Looking to scoop up a bargain?
 Outlets at the Dells offers some 60 stores selling major brand and designer goods at deep discounts.

 Specialty dining is the perfect way to close out a day in Wisconsin Dells.
-At The Del-Bar in neighboring Lake Delton, the nightly happy-hour menu at this retro eatery inspired by mid-century supper clubs features dishes for under $7.
+At The Del-Bar in neighboring Lake Delton, the nightly happy hour menu at this retro eatery inspired by mid-century supper clubs features dishes for less than $7.

-Macs (in Wisconsin Dells and Lake Delton) is a family-friendly spot that serves 12 different version of macaroni and cheese — a favorite U.S. comfort food — in personal-sized cast-iron skillets.
-Downtown-dining options in Wisconsin Dells include the timeless Monk's Bar & Grill, which first started flipping and serving burgers in 1947 a half block away at its original location.
+Macs, with locations in Wisconsin Dells and Lake Delton, is a family-friendly spot serving 12 versions of macaroni and cheese, a favorite U.S. comfort food, in personal-sized cast-iron skillets.
+Downtown dining options in Wisconsin Dells include the timeless Monk's Bar & Grill, which first started flipping and serving burgers in 1947 a half block away at its original location.

 U.S. Open Golf